oxivanisher/bluetooth_2_usb/README.md

                         Default: disabled
   --grab_devices, -g    Grab the input devices, i.e., suppress any events on your relay device.
                         Devices are not grabbed by default.
   --mouse_jiggler, -j   Enable mouse jiggler to prevent screen timeout.
-Moves mouse 1 pixel every ~2 minutes if no input activity detected.
+Moves mouse 2 pixels every ~2 minutes if no input activity detected.
                         Default: disabled
   --jiggler_shortcut JIGGLER_SHORTCUT, -js JIGGLER_SHORTCUT
                         A plus-separated list of key names to press simultaneously in order to toggle mouse jiggler on/off.
 Only works if --mouse_jiggler is enabled.
 Example: CTRL+SHIFT+F11